 The Association recognizes that an employee may need to take leaves of absence from time to time for various reasons.
 All leaves of absence, with or without pay, must be approved by the employee's supervisor, Executive Director or the Board of Directors.
+The Association will adhere to the Employment Standards Act and other relevant legislation.

-- 1. Leave of absence for personal reasons not already covered in this policy may be granted to an employee with or without pay at the discretion of the Association if: - written notice is given to the employee's supervisor with adequate notice - the absence will not cause undue staffing concerns - the employee has completed her probationary period - approval has been obtained from the Board of Directors for leaves in excess of 120 days.
+- 1. Leave of absence for personal reasons not already covered in this policy may be granted to an employee with or without pay at the discretion of the Association if: - a.
+Written notice is given to the employee's supervisor with adequate notice. - b.
+The absence will not cause undue staffing concerns. - c.
+The employee has completed their probationary period. - d.
+Approval has been obtained from the Board of Directors for leaves in excess of 120 days.